Fremont High School

 4610 Foothill Blvd, Oakland, CA 94601

-Planting Justice has been leading weekly workshops at Fremont High School since September 2010.
-The garden was built and maintained by current and former students and has 10 raised beds, 8 fruit trees with an understory of perennial berries and herbs, a three-bin composting system, and dope mural.
-Planting Justice first partnered with Pamela Zimmerman's Art class when it was still Mandela High School.
+Planting Justice led weekly workshops at Fremont High School from September 2010 until May 2018.
+The garden was built and maintained by current and former students and had 10 raised beds, 8 fruit trees with an understory of perennial berries and herbs, a three-bin composting system, and dope mural.
+Planting Justice first partnered with Pamela Zimmerman's art class when it was still Mandela High School.
 The following school year we began working in the afterschool program, offering juniors and seniors academic credit for their ongoing participation.
 Then we started partnering on a weekly basis with teachers on campus, including Patricia Arabia, for students to explore food justice issues, learn simple nutritious recipes, and practice permaculture design in their organic garden on campus.
-We currently work with the Latino Men and Boys program to help these young men build their leadership skills, reconnect with the earth, and develop their entrepreneurial projects.
+We then worked with the Latino Men and Boys program to help these young men build their leadership skills, reconnect with the earth, and develop their entrepreneurial projects.
 Fremont High School is currently under reconstruction and unfortunately, these renovations meant that the beautiful garden was bulldozed in the summer of 2018.
 We are committed to our relationship with Fremont and rebuilding a garden once the campus renovations are complete!

 McClymonds High School